7 Tried-and-True Tips for Managing Your Romantic Relationships with ADHD

 As if navigating the world of romance wasn't tricky enough, managing relationships when you have ADHD adds an extra layer of complexity.
-Of course, that doesn't mean it can't be done — in fact, most things in life that are really worth doing require extra effort and yield the greatest rewards.
+Of course, that doesn't mean it can't be done.

 If you've caught flak in the past from partners for seeming as though you don't care enough or being disengaged, you should know first and foremost that you aren't alone.
 In fact, these were common problems among the people with ADHD we interviewed for their advice and tips for managing romantic relationships.

 You should also know that it's incredibly brave for anyone to put themselves out there in the dating world, and you shouldn't feel intimidated by it because of your disorder.
 It is entirely possible to have a happy, long-term relationship.

 In case you need an extra boost of confidence, we reached out to the good people of the internet to glean insight into how to manage romantic relationships when you have ADHD.
 Here's their advice.

 Be open and honest

 "After going through a few bad breakups that my then-boyfriends blamed on my ADHD (even when the issues we were having were totally unrelated to my ADHD), I withdrew and became very private about having it.
 It took me a long time to open up again, but I'm so glad I did.
 I'm now in a relationship where my partner wants to learn more about the disorder so that he understands certain behaviors and doesn't misinterpret them.
 Being forthcoming up front has made all the difference for me." — Michelle M.